hepsycode/modelingOperationRec_ASE/MSE/README.md

 # Modeling System Environment (MSE)

-This work validated the proposed approach on an MSE based on Eclipse and Sirius plugins: the \textit{HEPSYCODE} project.
+This work validated the proposed approach on an MSE based on Eclipse and Sirius plugins: the HEPSYCODE project.
 To collect the traces we use Modeling Events Recorder (MER), an Eclipse plugin that interacts with Sirius-based graphical editors for EMF-based models and records users’ modeling event logs.

 ## HEPSYCODE
-HEPSYCODE Modeling Methodology, Framework and tools for ASE submission
+HEPSYCODE Modeling Methodology, Framework, and tools for ASE submission

 <p align="center">
 <img src="img/logo.png" width="400" height="236">